Indian Adepts Main Page (Mahasiddhas)

 The category of Mahasiddha (Indian Adept) is a large subject in both Himalayan and Tibetan art as well as for the entire subject of Vajrayana Buddhism.
 There are two common lists of the Eighty-four Mahasiddhas and several less common compilations that appear both in literature and art.
 The two most common systems found in both art and literature are the Abhayadatta and the Vajrasana, both named after the authors of the lists.

 The most important topic to understand first in the study of Indian Tantric siddhas is the definition of the term mahasiddha.
 Firstly, it is a term that designates a level of attainment within Vajrayana Buddhism.
 Secondly it refers, in Tibetan art, to a certain kind of appearance following after the model of a Heruka deity (Hevajra, Chakrasamvara, etc.) according to the 'Sarma' Traditions of Tibetan Buddhism.
-In the art of painting and sculpture those individuals designated with the attainment of the level of a mahasiddha can have one of three general forms or depictions, monastic, layperson, or siddha appearance - modeled after a semi-wrathful or wrathful Tantric deity.
+In the art of painting and sculpture those individuals designated with the attainment of the level of a mahasiddha can have one of three general forms or depictions, lay person, monastic, or siddha appearance - modeled after a semi-wrathful or wrathful Tantric deity.
 Most mahasiddhas do not have siddha appearance.

 Amongst all of these different sets and groups of siddhas only a small percentage of siddhas are consistently identifiable iconographically over time and outside of the context of the individual sets of eighty-four.
 There are several lists and sets of Eight Great Mahasiddhas which are derived from the two common lists of the Eighty-four Mahasiddhas.